IsraelMelMon/TrainCNNDeepLossAudios/README.md

 and then execute it by
-`az storage blob download --account-name nielsendataset --container-name nielsendataset --name dataset.zip --file ~/TrainCNNDeepLossAudios ` supposing nielsendataset is the name of the storage account and the container, and the name of the zip is dataset.zip, and you already git cloned this repo
+`az storage blob download --account-name nielsendataset --container-name nielsendataset --name dataset.zip --file ~/TrainCNNDeepLossAudios ` supposing nielsendataset is the name of the storage account and the container, and the name of the zip is dataset.zip, and you already git cloned this repo to execute the above you need
+`curl -sL https://aka.ms/InstallAzureCLIDeb | sudo bash`

 extracting the zip with
 `sudo apt-get install unzip`